Joe Champness: Giresunspor

-Champness joined Giresunspor in the Turkish Super League on a 3 year contract with a possible one year extension into the 2024/25 season.
+Champness joined Turkish club Giresunspor of the Süper Lig on a three-year contract with a possible one-year extension into the 2024–25 season.
 Due to unpaid wages he left the club in March 2022 after 13 games, having scored 4 goals while coming on as a substitute in almost all of his matches.
 Champness terminated the contract and proceeded with a FIFA Dispute Resolution claim.
-FIFA found in favour of Champness and awarded him €790,000 Euros (1.33 million New Zealand Dollars) plus interest.
+FIFA found in favour of Champness and awarded him €790,000 (1.33 million New Zealand Dollars) plus interest.

+Havadar

+Champness joined Persian Gulf Pro League club Havadar in January 2025.

-International
+International career

-Champness was born in New Zealand to an Australian father and a Filipino mother, making him eligible to represent New Zealand, Australia and Philippines at international level.
+Champness was born in New Zealand to a Filipino mother, making him eligible to represent New Zealand, Australia and Philippines at international level.

 He has represented Australia at youth level, and was a member of the Young Socceroos team in the 2016 AFC U-19 Championship in Bahrain.

 It was reported on 14 June 2021 that Champness changed his international allegiance to New Zealand.

-On 25 June, Champness was selected in the New Zealand squad competing in the Olympics.
-He made his debut for the New Zealand national football team on 12 October 2021 in a friendly against Bahrain.
+On 25 June 2021, Champness was called up to the New Zealand squad for the delayed 2020 Summer Olympics.

+He made his debut for the New Zealand national team on 12 October 2021 in a friendly against Bahrain.